 Apart from selling your home, you could think about other ways to generate income leading up to, or during retirement.
 Here are just a couple of examples.

-- If you’ve already retired, consider getting a part-time job to help supplement your income or the Age Pension.
+- If you've already retired, consider getting a part-time job to help supplement your income or the Age Pension.
 But bear in mind there are limitations to the number of hours you can work after you have declared that you’re retired.
 Depending on your circumstances, income from working could also impact on your pension entitlements.

 - Consider reviewing your investments to make sure they align with your goals.
 Just remember that past performance is no indicator of future performance and higher returns can also mean higher exposure to risk.